apace100/origins-docs/docs/types/meta_action_types/delay.md

     }
 }
 ```
-This action will apply a speed effect after 1 second.
+This example will apply a Speed II status effect after 1 second.